Cathy's Gluten Free

 Cashew Yogurt is creamy, delicious, and the easiest thing ever to make!
 I like it even better than dairy yogurt!

-Editor's note: Since originally publishing, I have increased the water in this recipe by ¼ cup for those who would like their yogurt less thick.
+Editor's note: Since the original publication, I have increased the water in this recipe by ¼ cup for those who would like their yogurt to be less thick.

 Vegan Cashew Yogurt